What do we mean by trauma-informed services and why is such an approach important?

 - The National Center on Domestic Violence, Trauma & Mental Health Visit disclaimer page (NCDVTMH), part of the Domestic Violence Resource Network funded by the Family and Youth Services Bureau's Family Violence Prevention and Services Program, has a toolkit of resources entitled Making Sure Your Domestic Violence Program is Trauma-Informed.
 Visit disclaimer page

-- The NCDVTMH has created a self-reflection tool Visit disclaimer page for culturally competent and trauma-informed domestic violence prevention and services programs.
+- The NCDVTMH has created a self-reflection tool (PDF) Visit disclaimer page for culturally competent and trauma-informed domestic violence prevention and services programs.
 This tool can help program managers and staff begin to identify strengths and areas of improvement for the program to respond to the traumatic exposures that domestic violence survivors may have endured.

 We’ve begun working on these issues, but are trying to decide what to tackle next.
 How can I figure out my next steps?